voc/cm/bundlewrap/README.md

 or if you're trying to re-use decklink cards for multiple things.
 Please note bundlewrap will *not* verify whether your decklink card does support playout.

+When using `fb` output, you have to have a display connected to the encoder during boot, otherwise `/dev/fb0` won't get created correctly.

 ## voctocore Sources Defitinion